Weather forecasting using Markov Chain

 Markov Chain Calculator result view of the Nice, Rain, Snow weather model, showing about 20% probability of nice weather a week after a nice day.

-You don't need to stop there.
-You can do further analysis.
-What about the chance of not raining after a week?
-Use the expression editor to set expression NOT Rain and click the Chart tab to see the prediction.
-Looks like not getting rain after a week is 60%.
+You do not have to stop there.
+The model can answer related questions too.
+For example, what is the chance it is not raining a week from now?
+Open the expression editor, type the expression NOT Rain, and click the Chart tab to see the prediction.
+It turns out the chance of no rain after a week is 60%.

 Markov Chain Calculator custom expression NOT Rain applied to the weather model, with the Chart tab showing roughly 60% probability of not raining a week later.